-Bertha Clarke (1881-1961): deserves a place in this website for two reasons - first she acted as a chaperone as Sharp and Marson visited female singers, collecting songs in and around Hambridge in 1903/4; secondly she then went to live with the Sharp family in Hampstead for a year or so, passing comments on that experience to Maud Karpeles in interview prior to the Sharp biography in 1933 (clink vwml link above).
+Bertha Clarke (1881-1961): deserves a place in this website for two reasons - first she acted as a chaperone when Sharp and Marson visited female singers, collecting songs in and around Hambridge from 1904; secondly she was a piano student at the Hampstead Conservatoire* and actually lived with the Sharp family in Hampstead for a year or so, commenting on that experience to Maud Karpeles in interview prior to the Sharp biography in 1933 (clink vwml link above).

-In a letter to Fox Strangways in 1931 Louie Hooper describes how Bertha Clark (sic) often accompanied Sharp to visit her at her house to collect songs (file CJS/1/13/1/10/7).
-Bertha then went to Hampstead to stay with the Sharp family until they left the Conservatoire in July 1905.
+In a letter to Fox Strangways in 1931 Louie Hooper describes how Bertha Clark (sic) often accompanied Sharp on his visits to her house to collect songs (file CJS/1/13/1/10/7).
+Bertha stayed with the Sharp family until they left the Conservatoire in July 1905.
 The family atmosphere seemed pretty stressful due to Sharp's ill health.
 It was also the time when he felt underpaid and undervalued at the Conservatoire.
-But Bertha described Mrs Sharp as 'a wonderful wife.
+But Bertha described Mrs Sharp as: 'a wonderful wife.
 She lived Christianity.
 There was little money and she devoted herself to making ends meet and keeping worries from him'.

 Bertha found work in the East End as an assistant at the Medical Mission of the Good Shepherd in Hoxton, Shoreditch.
 It was a home for little sick babies and was run by a matron with 3 nurses and 2 midwives (1911 census RG14/1334).
 The home was wound up in 1935.

 Bertha Clarke never married and died on 12 May 1961.

 *Bertha Clarke was a soloist in a Conservatoire concert Hampstead & Highgate Express 2 April 1904